moemursi/ruby-class-variables-and-class-methods-lab-cb-gh-000/README.md

   # => 30
 ```

-We need our `Song` class to be able to show us all of the artists of existing songs:
+We need our `Song` classs to be able to show us all of the artists of existing songs:

 ```ruby
 Song.artists